remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-front-update.md

 git fetch
 git pull
 ```
+You need `sudo apt install qemu-utils` to support image vmdk and ova importation.

 Next step, you have to configure your php to allow large file upload.
 In this example, we allow up to 10G for a file.

 ```bash